 But we all know it’s not that simple.
 Because it’s not just you hanging out with your customers.
 It’s your competition.

-So how do you make sure customers connect with your brand -- and not your competitors?
+So how do you make sure they connect with your brand — and not your competitors?

 Don’t Make it All About You.
 No one likes the person at the party who talks endlessly about how great they are.

 Give Them a Reason to Care.
 Ask yourself: what’s in it for them to engage with your content?
 Why should they click through to research your products?

 Keeping those general guidelines in mind, here are some ideas for inspirational campaigns.

 3 Sweet Marketing Ideas for the Inspiration Stage

 However, because social is a great low-cost option for reaching customers, the space gets crowded quickly.
 Your content has to be targeted and unique to make an impact.

 Use a Branded Hashtag.
 This can link all your inspiration posts together, so if a customer clicks on the hashtag, they are exposed to a bunch more relevant images.